elct9620/warden-line/README.md

 ## Usage

-Currently, the workable version is tested with `rails_warden` gem.
+Currently, the workable version is tested with Rails.

 ```ruby
 # config/initialize/warden.rb